paulmach/orb/README.md

 		Bound() Bound
 	}

-This interface is accepted by functions in the sub-packages that act on the base types correctly.
+This interface is accepted by functions in the sub-packages which then act on the base types correctly.
 For example:

 	l := clip.Geometry(bound, geom)

-will using the appropriate clipping algorithm depending on if the input is a `orb.LineString` or a `orb.Polygon`.
+will use the appropriate clipping algorithm depending on if the input is 1d or 2d, e.g. a `orb.LineString` or a `orb.Polygon`.

 Only a few methods are defined directly on these type, for example `Clone`, `Equal`, `GeoJSONType`.
-Other operation that depend on geo vs. planar contexts are defined in the respective sub package.
+Other operation that depend on geo vs. planar contexts are defined in the respective sub-package.
 For example:

 * Computing the geo distance between two point: